Riizu/the_pivot/README.md

 #### Other Features

-The app implements Paperclip and uses Amazon Web Services S3 to store and host any image uploads.
+Paperclip and Amazon Web Services S3: Stores and hosts any image uploads.
+Twitter: Single Sign On and Social Media integration.
+Stripe: Payment.

 ### Test Suite